DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Using Sorting with Grouping

-If you use grouping features, the Grid allows you to sort groups as well as data rows.
+The Grid's grouping features allow you to sort groups as well as data rows.
 For this, set the `GroupingPanel` plugin's `showSortingControls` property to true, which enables the sorting UI for the Group Panel's column headers.

 Note that the `IntegratedGrouping` plugin should follow `IntegratedSorting` to provide correct group row sorting.